Volkswagen Type 2 (T3): South African models

 Production of the T3 continued in South Africa until June 2002, when, due to the economies of scale, Volkswagen SA were obliged to discontinue production after parts supply started to become an issue.
-The South African T3s post-1991 had a face-lift which included modified front door sheet metal, bigger side windows behind the B pillars, and different rear grilles in the D pillars.
-The bodyshell is a true RHD design lacking the unused door track cover on the offside and LHD wiper arm mount points as found on earlier models (which were originally designed as an adaptation of a LHD twin-sliding door bodyshell).
-On models with 5-cylinder engines, the boot floor was raised to accommodate the taller engine and has small storage areas either side of the engine hatch.
+The post-1991 South African T3s had a face-lift which included modified front door sheet metal, bigger side windows behind the B pillars, and different rear grilles in the D pillars.
+The bodyshell is a true RHD design lacking the unused door track cover on the offside and LHD wiper arm mount points found on earlier models which had adapted a LHD twin-sliding door bodyshell.
+On models with 5-cylinder engines, the boot floor was raised to accommodate the taller engine, leaving small storage areas either side of the engine hatch.
 Internal changes include a fully padded dashboard featuring a smaller glove box and updated vacuum-powered ventilation controls operated by round knobs rather than slide levers, while the fuse box was also relocated to the right-hand side of the steering column.
-At the front of the vehicle, twin headlamps in both round and rectangular configurations were fitted along with a full width lower grille incorporating the indicator lenses, which were changed from amber to smoked lenses from 1999 onwards.
+At the front of the vehicle, twin headlamps in both round and rectangular configurations were fitted along with a full-width lower grille incorporating the indicator lenses, which were changed from amber to smoked lenses from 1999 onwards.
 This grille and headlight combination was not found anywhere else in the world.
 These later South African T3s became known as Big Window T3s due to their larger side windows.